 We will help you to understand bonus issues and stock splits.
 Publicly listed companies have different ways to reward their shareholders.
 And these rewards can either be given in the form of dividends or extra shares.

 Bonus Issue and Stock Split are the two examples out of them.
 Where stock split and bonus issue shareholders do not have to pay anything extra.

-Hence, the Funds Instructor clear the differences among these corporate actions through this blog, that will help readers to better understand the meaning of both terms.
+Hence, the Funds Instructor clears the differences among these corporate actions through this blog, which will help readers to better understand the meaning of bonus issues and stock splits.

 What is a Bonus Issue?

 A bonus issue, also known as a capitalization issue.
 In simple words, A bonus issue is when existing shareholders get extra shares in a certain proportion without paying any extra cost.

 Bonus issues do not decrease shareholders’ equity, while bonus shares are issued as per the constant ratio to each existing shareholders’ stake in the company, which keeps the relative equity of each shareholder the same as before the issue.